ArronBeale/CI_PP1_V_Photography/README.md

 ### User Stories

 #### As the site owner, I want:
--  To showcase my award winning landscape photographs.
+-  To showcase my award winning photographs with a gallery.

 -  To have relevant keywords for search engines.